Skyvern-AI/wyvern-docs/README.md

 npm i -g mintlify
 ```

-Run the following command at the root of your documentation (where mint.json is)
+Run the following command at the root of your documentation (where mint.json is).
+Currently mintlify only supports node version of v19.
+Run `nvm use 19` if you have a different node version before running the following command.

 ```
 mintlify dev